Diogo46/SO-Project-1-/Trabalho1/README.md

 Implement sorting options (by date, name, size);

+Created a --reverse or -r flag for reverse sorting order; [OPTIONAL]

 Can always use detailed option, even when sorting the list; [OPTIONAL]

 Added safeguards for misinputs; [OPTIONAL]

 - empty_recyclebin()